 Typical areas of investigation for accrediting agencies include:

 - Administrative, computer and library research support

-While accrediting agencies may use similar categories for criteria, the importance they give to each of them them may vary.
+While accrediting agencies may use similar categories for criteria, the importance they give to each of them may vary.

 Why do some schools choose ACBSP over AACSB Accreditation?

 Association to Advance Collegiate Schools of Business International (AACSB) and Accreditation Council for Business Schools and Programs (ACBSP) accreditation both serve to signify quality for business education programs, but they have different approaches to and criteria for accreditation.

 AACSB accreditation is certainly one of the most recognized forms of accreditation for MBAs and other business programs.
 Founded in 1916, it emphasizes faculty research as one of its standards.
 This means that faculty members are focused on exploring and advancing business theory, in addition to their teaching responsibilities.
 Consequently, it tends to accredit programs at larger schools that place a lot of emphasis on research and the published work of faculty members.